Commandserver/FiveM-Dashboard-Bot/README.md

 ) COMMENT 'Status of Fivem';
 ```

-3. **Bot Configuration**
+### Bot Configuration

-Rename the `.env.example` to `.env`!
+Rename the `.env.example` to `.env` and configure it!

-Modify the config templates `config.ini` and `.env`.

 When creating your own bot on the [discord developer portal](https://discord.com/developers/applications), the bot needs the `bot` and `applications.commands` scope along with the following permissions:

+* View Channel (Read messages)
-* Send messages
+* Send Messages
+* Embed Links
-* View channel
+* Manage Messages
+* Read Message History

-Now you can launch your discord bot.
-Just do `python3 ./bot.py`.
+Now you can launch the `bot.py`.
 If you've setup all correctly, the status-message should appear in discord after some seconds.

 There are three more scripts which i need to explain.